 Although domestic violence crimes are a common occurrence in Phoenix and Arizona, they should not be taken lightly.
 A conviction can have serious consequences and create a negative stigma that can impact your future.
-Our Phoenix domestic violence defense lawyers have the expertise to navigate you through these charges.
-If you’ve been accused of domestic violence, call AZ Defenders today for sound legal guidance and experienced criminal defense.
+Our domestic violence defense lawyers have the expertise to navigate you through these charges.
+If you’re facing domestic violence accusation, call AZ Defenders today to get help from an experienced Phoenix domestic violence defense attorney.

 At these TRO hearings, the victim (“plaintiff”) has the opportunity to testify or bring in evidence that domestic violence occurred.
 If the court finds the evidence sufficient, it will issue a TRO against the defendant.
 A police officer is required to deliver the TRO to the defendant within 24 hours after it is assigned.

 Temporary restraining orders typically expire within 10 days.
 During this time, the defendant is prohibited from certain behaviors as outlined by the court.
 This could include cutting off contact with the plaintiff or returning to their shared home.
 In certain cases, a TRO may also prevent the defendant from seeing their children.

 In order to extend the scope or duration of a TRO, the plaintiff is required to ask for a full court hearing and file a domestic violence complaint.
 For more information about what to do after a domestic violence or abuse charge, speak with a knowledgeable Phoenix criminal defense attorney experienced in these types of claims.

 Domestic violence can occur in any type of domestic relationship inside the home.
 These charges are not limited to intimate relationships between a husband and wife or boyfriend and girlfriend, although these types of domestic violence relationships are common.
 Arizona prosecutors will consider pressing domestic violence charges in instances when: